 Is My Dog Cold Outside?

-Your dog, despite his or her thick-padded, heat-insulating paws and double coat, will exhibit signs of low body temperature in similar ways as humans.
-Most noticeably, dogs will shiver, the body’s way to attempting to warm itself.
+Your dog, despite their thick-padded, heat-insulating paws and double coat, will exhibit signs of low body temperature in similar ways as humans.
+Most noticeably, dogs will shiver, the body’s way of attempting to get warm.
 In addition to shivering, there are a few other signs you can look for if you’re worried your dog is cold, such as:

 Slow or ceased movement